Procurement

 The sourcing plan touches every part of your supply chain - from identifying suppliers to managing ongoing relationships.
 So it needs to be closely tied to your overall business strategy and goals.

-Why a Sourcing Plan is Important
+Why is Sourcing Plan Important?

-• Product quality and customer satisfaction
+• Ensure consistent product quality and boost customer satisfaction

-• Flexibility to adapt to changing demand
+• Adapt to changing market demand with agility

 Key Components of an Effective Sourcing Plan